 Additionally, the app’s disclosures:

-Google also expects users of its services to be compliant with laws specific to their country or region.
+Google also expects its users to be compliant with laws specific to their country or region.

 In Europe, for example, the General Data Protection Regulation (GDPR) rule came into force in May of 2018.
 The new law requires that all businesses within the European Union (EU) – and those that do business in the EU – elevate the protections they provide to maintain the privacy and security of the consumer data they collect.